0x213F/website-0x213F/_posts/2022-07-14-how-to-be-an-owner.md

 ## part three: perspective from the owner

-after reading the previous section, the owner begins to question their circumstances:
+after reading the previous section, _the owner begins to worry about their assets:_

-* are my workers really trying their hardest?
+* are my employees really trying their hardest?
 * are my employees as passionate as I am about this business?

-if an owner wants to increase the value of their company, they need to ensure their workers are productive and motivated.
+_the owner_ needs to ensure their workers are productive and motivated.

 to accomplish this, _the owner must understand the psychology of a cog._